ntutangyun/Documentation/docs/autoware-instructions.md

 ### Adding an HD Map [[top]] {: #adding-an-hd-map data-toc-label='Adding an HD Map'}
 The default maps have the Vector map files included in the [LGSVL Autoware Data](https://github.com/lgsvl/autoware-data) Github repository.

-## Copyright and License [[top]] {: #copyright-and-license data-toc-label='Copyright and License'}

-Copyright (c) 2019-2020 LG Electronics, Inc.

-This software contains code licensed as described in LICENSE.